GuanQunMu/GuanQunMu.com/index.md

 (a) Structure of our control system for ion traps based on artiq. (b) The dashboard and customized GUI.

-For more detalls, click here to see the github page of our contorl system :[https://github.com/GuanQunMu/IonTrap-WIPM](https://github.com/GuanQunMu/IonTrap-WIPM)
+Click here to see the github page of our contorl system and use it: [https://github.com/GuanQunMu/IonTrap-WIPM](https://github.com/GuanQunMu/IonTrap-WIPM)

 ___